CSOC-23/CSOC-23-Week2-AppDev/README.md

 Judging would be done on the basis of your implementation and authenticity.

 ## Deadline
-You'll have a week to complete this task.
+You'll have two week to complete this task.
 Hence, the deadline of this task is **25th June, 2022**.

 ## Submission Guidelines :